Cryptography Code

 Before you ask, no, it doesn't help you generate RSA keys, but you can use existing RSA keys to do RSA encryption and signing, provided you know how to express their values in hex format.

-This code is very slow, especially for keys of practical size.
+This code is slow, especially for keys of practical size.
 It is provided to demonstrate that this computation can be done using just VB6 code.
 In practice, use our CryptoSys PKI Toolkit, or use the Big Digits code above.
-For more information on RSA see our page on the RSA Algorithm.
+For more information see our pages on the RSA Algorithm and Public key cryptography using discrete logarithms .

 Base64 encoding in Visual Basic